bcgov/mds/services/core-api/README.md

 **I want to transfer all documents that exist on the filesystem to the object store**

-1. Get a list of untransferred files:<br/>
+1. Get a list of untransferred files:
     `flask untransferred-files`
-2. Transfer those files to the object store:<br/>
+2. Transfer those files to the object store:
-    `flask transfer-files`<br/>
+    `flask transfer-files`
     You can view the output of the task in the celery logfile.
 3. Check the result of the transfer in the logfile or in the result backend.
 Act accordingly depending on the status of the job.
-4. Get a list of untransferred files:<br/>
+4. Get a list of untransferred files:
-    `flask untransferred-files`<br/>
+    `flask untransferred-files`
     If the previous transfer task was successful, this list should be empty.
 If it contains documents, you should see the reason why in the job results.
-5. Double-check that the transfer task was successful and that all locally-stored files match their corresponding files on the object store:<br/>
+5. Double-check that the transfer task was successful and that all locally-stored files match their corresponding files on the object store:
-    `flask verify-files`<br/>
+    `flask verify-files`
-    If you want, log into Cyberduck or another tool to view the files that were transferred to the object store.<br/>
+    If you want, log into Cyberduck or another tool to view the files that were transferred to the object store.

 See [here](https://github.com/bcgov/mds/pull/1380/) for a more detailed instructional workflow.